alenkacz/cert-manager-verifier/README.md

 You can configure what the CLI does via flags:
 ```
 --debug 'print out debug logs as well'
+--namespace 'namespace into which cert-manager is installed'
+--timeout 'set timeout after which we give up waiting for cert-manager'
 ```

 ### As a library